Saga of the Skolian Empire: Lyshriol

 Lyshriol is the name of the homeworld of one branch of Ruby Dynasty.
 The Allieds call the planet Skyfall.

 Lyshriol is a heavy gravity world with two suns called Valdor and Aldan.
 It has a circular orbit and no axial tilt, so day and night are of the same length and there are no seasons.
 The main, most heavily populated provinces are Dalvador and Rillia.
 General population of Lyshriol is not very large, there are about 400 thousand people in the whole world.
 The language spoken there is called Trillian and although some dialects may exist, they are not very different from each other.

 The planet got its other name Skyfall because of its blue-colored water and snow, which looks like the sky has fallen on earth.
 Water in any form on Lyshriol contains impurities which turn everything blue.
 This is however not dangerous for humans and doesn't cause any problems to the inhabitants who carry in their bodies nanomeds that degrade the blue dye.

 Lyshriol has lavender sky and big plains of green and silvery grass.
 Its biosphere is full of unique animals, famous are especially lyrine - animals that look like horses, with crystalline horns and silver, lavender, or blue coats.
 A Lyshrioli meal is made up entirely of bubbles, which vary in size, color, and flavour.

 Lyshriol is a planet where the humans and the planet seem to have been designed for some unknown purpose, probably by the ancient Ruby Empire.
-The humans have hinged hands with only four digits and unlike the majority of the population in the Skolian Imperialate, who are swarthy, dark-eyed and dark-haired, they have fair skin, violet eyes and red or blond hair.
+The humans have hinged hands with only four digits and unlike the majority of the population in the Skolian Imperialate, who are dark-skinned, dark-eyed and dark-haired, they have fair skin, violet eyes and red or blond hair.
 They have a genetic predisposition to illiteracy and are mostly not able to learn how to read or write.
 They are however very musical with chiming voices, love singing, dancing and festivals.